kaimitai/FaxIScripts/readme.md

 There is little static code analysis available for the time being, but before actually patching the ROM we ensure the code is good by trying to traverse all code paths from all entry points to verify that the code the game can potentially use can actually be parsed.

+The command `faxiscripts xm "Faxanadu (U).nes" faxanadu.masm` will extract the music layer from file "Faxanadu (U).nes" and write it to file faxanadu.masm.

+Another instruction will pack your music, and patch it back to ROM.

+The command `faxiscripts bm faxanadu.masm "Faxanadu (U).nes"` will patch "Faxanadu (U).nes" with the music from faxanadu.masm.

 <hr>

 ### Roadmap

 We prioritize fixing bugs if any are discovered, but here are some ideas for future features:

+* Allow music exports and imports at a higher level of abstraction, once we know enough to decide what the abstraction should look like.
+Most likely a music macro language (mml) of some sort.
 * We might do more static analysis to help users identify problems in their code
 * Add an option to let the linker insert a jump-instruction to bridge the gap between the safe ROM regions.
 This could potentially save some bytes over the current bridging strategy.
 * Allow Japanese characters directly in strings for the jp region